boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Service:
   : An offering that is made available by a provider by orchestrating a set of resources (networking, compute, storage, etc.).
-  : Which and how these resources are solicited is part of the service logic which is internal to the provider, e.g., these resources may be:
+  : Which and how these resources are solicited is part of the service logic which is internal to the provider.
+For example, these resources may be:

     * Exposed by one or multiple processes (a.k.a.
 Service Functions (SFs) {{?RFC7665}}).
     * Provided by virtual instances, physical, or a combination thereof.